 Optionally, you can specify the approximate gear height in the Gear height box and then click Calculate reduction to have vRigger calculate the image reduction.

 You can add both your gear and the ruler "gear" to the workspace to measure the size of your gear.

 It may take a little trial-and-error to determine the percentage to reduce your image.
-In general, you should size rigging gear so it measures correctly with the ruler or measurement grid (i.e., 50 pixels per inch).
+In general, you should size rigging gear so it measures correctly with the ruler or measurement grid (i.e., 50 pixels per inch reduced by 75%).
 Small firefighting gear should be half-sized compared to the ruler.
-People should be sized at approximately 50% of their actual height or they will occupy too much of the screen (you can always resize the people after adding them to the workspace).
-Likewise, large items like tripods and vehicles should be sized smaller than their actual size.
+People and tripods should be sized at approximately 50% of their actual height when compared to the ruler or they will occupy too much of the workspace (you can always resize the people after adding them to the workspace).

-If the bitmap image is too small, you can specify a negative number for the Reduce image size value to increase its size, but this will cause the image to appear blurry.
-You can use the Zoom button to see how the image will appear on the vRigger workspace when zoomed to various percentages.
+If the image in the file is too small, you can specify a negative number for the Reduce image size value to increase its size, but this will cause the image to appear blurry.
+You can use the Zoom button in the Gear Builder to see how the image will appear on the vRigger workspace when zoomed to various percentages.

 The Default rotation specifies the amount that the item should be rotated when it is first displayed.
 For example, if you enter "90" the gear will be rotated clockwise 90 degrees when it is added to the workspace.
 You can enter a negative number (e.g., "-90") to rotate the gear counterclockwise.
 Of course, you can always rotate the item after adding it to the workspace.

 Select this box to allow the gear to be flipped horizontally.
 Symmetrical gear, such as a ball, typically should not allow flipping, whereas asymmetrical gear, such as a rescuer, should allow flipping.
 Gear that contains prominent text, such as a logo, should not allow flipping or the text will appear backwards.